Armored bulldozer: World War II

-The first armoured bulldozer (D7A) was developed by the British during World War II.
-This was a conventional Caterpillar D7 bulldozer fitted with armour to protect the driver and the engine.
+The first armored bulldozer (D7A) was developed by the British during World War II.
+It was a conventional Caterpillar D7 bulldozer fitted with armor to protect the driver and the engine.
 The work was carried out by Jack Olding & Company Ltd of Hatfield.
-The bulldozer was one of several specialist armored vehicles that were collectively referred to as "Hobart's Funnies" and were operated by the British 79th Armoured Division in support of armoured assaults.
+The bulldozer was one of several specialist armored vehicles that were collectively referred to as "Hobart's Funnies" and were operated by the British 79th Armoured Division in support of armored assaults.

 The bulldozers were produced in preparation for the Battle of Normandy with the tasks of clearing the invasion beaches of obstacles and quickly making roads accessible by clearing rubble and filling in bomb craters.

-As Allied armies advanced through Europe, the armoured bulldozer was found to be too slow—there was a need for well-armoured, obstacle clearing vehicle that was fast enough to keep up with tank formations.
-This need was met by the Centaur Bulldozer—a Centaur tank with the turret removed and a bulldozer blade fitted.
+As Allied armies advanced through Europe, the armored bulldozer was discovered to be too slow—there was a need for a well-armored, obstacle clearing vehicle fast enough to keep up with tank formations.
+The need was met by the Centaur Bulldozer—a Centaur tank with the turret removed and a bulldozer blade fitted.
 Centaur bulldozers were still in use with the British Army at the time of the Korean War.